TalhaYamin364/talhayamin364/README.md

 ### Hi there 👋, my name is Talha Yamin
 I reside in Bangladesh and have over three years of experience working on Data, currently employed as a Senior Data Analyst at Optimizely.
 My focus has always been to contribute to engineering-focused data initiatives and foster a data-literate culture.

-🌱 I’m currently learning -  Data engineering, building data pipelines, statistics and just how to be a better Data professional.
+🌱 I’m currently learning -  Data and analytics engineering, building data pipelines, and just how to be a better Data professional.

 # 💻 Tech Stack: